SilvioAmaral/SolutionAchitecture/docs/Architecture Project #1.md

 **Project Part 1**

-The goal of the running application is to allow users to track their running habits and get motivated by visualizing their progress.
+A small sized company has a running application which allows users to track their running habits and get motivated by visualizing their progress.

-Unfortunately, customers have been complaining about some problems, and our business is losing customers to the competition.
+Unfortunately, customers have been complaining about problems and the business is losing customers to the competition.

 In this document we have devised a one month plan to tackle the three immediate pain points with an improve in our software architecture.

-**Primary Goals**
+Also , we will suggest a long term plan to have the best possible architecture available for the given requirements.

+**Pain Points**

 - the app is not responsive during a run, especially trying to start and stop it
 - some customers mentioned that their runs are disappearing from the web dashboard
 - when customers finish a run, it takes more than one day to view on the dashboard

+**Primary Goals**

+- make the mobile app more responsive during a run
+- have better data consistency on web dashboard
+- immediately view runs on dashboard after a run ends

 **Secondary Goals**